DeNepo/study-lenses/DOCS.md

 ## Local Configurations

+The `study` server also supports local configurations in `study.json` files.
+Configurations in a directory apply to all sub-directories.
+If there is a `study.json` file in a sub-directory, matching keys in the lower config will be assigned onto the higher config (ie. lense configurations are cumulative)

-The `study` server also supports local configurations, there are two supported local Option configurations and one field per lense.
+There are two supported local Option configurations and one field per lense.

-### Lense Configurations

-When a request is parsed, the server will read local configurations and search for a key matching each requested lense.
-If a matching local configuration key exists, all properties will be assigned onto the the Lense's `config` object.

-There is no standard for local Lense configurations, each lense can support whatever field it chooses.

-### Option Configurations

-there are two supported configurations:

-- `--defaults` _object_: configures the default lenses by file type for the current directory and below.
-This will only impact lenses that refer to global defaults.
-For example with the `hyf` lense, changing this configuration will change how files open when navigating in the browser.
-Check out [./test-content/parsons](./test-contents/parsons) to see this configuration in action
-- `--ignore` _boolean_: don't parse or evaluate any Options or Lenses.
-Converts the server to a basic static server, useful if code in a sub-directory uses it's own parameters

 <details>
 <summary>example `study.json` config file</summary>